 The shifts that need regular help are: Tuesdays, Wednesdays, Saturdays, and Sundays from 12am-8am.

-This is an on-call, as-needed position, with opportunity for advancement.
-The primary duties of the position include providing crisis intervention counseling and shift supervision on the agency’s 24-hour telephone crisis lines during overnight shifts (12:00AM – 9:00AM) as well as other 4 hour shifts.
+The primary duties of the position include providing crisis intervention counseling on the agency’s 24-hour telephone crisis lines during overnight shifts (12:00AM – 8:00AM) as well as other 4 hour shifts.
 You must also be available for emergency fill-in shifts.
 Attending monthly crisis line meetings or weekly clinical meetings is required.

 Shift Supervisors report to the Crisis Line Program Coordinator and will utilize consultation as needed.
 This position receives 30 minutes of individual supervision every two weeks.
 In addition, The Shift Supervisor will attend staff and clinical meetings each Thursday and Shift Supervisor meetings twice monthly.